If you live for live music and want to get out there gigging with your own music, we’ve got your back with this live

 It also creates a good impression to dress up a bit.
 Now understandably, many bands want to “just be themselves”… but I’m telling you, venue managers and owners, not to mention the audience, will notice and be more impressed if you have a ‘look’.

-Now, assuming you’re practised, polished, you understand that looks are important, and you feel you’re ready to get yourself in front of an audience, let’s talk about how to find those paying music gigs!
+Now, assuming you’re practised, and polished, you understand that looks are important, and you feel you’re ready to get yourself in front of an audience, let’s talk about how to find those paying music gigs!

-First and foremost, you need to have enough songs to fill one to four sets, depending on the live music venue and what type of act you are.
+First and foremost, you need to have enough songs to fill one to four sets, depending on the live music venue and what type of activity you are.
 Artists performing all-original music often play just one set that lasts 45 minutes to an hour, as more than one artist tends to be on the bill in original-music settings.

 To fill the time, you’ll want to have about 15 four-minute songs.
 Do the math according to the length of the set you‘ll be doing, allowing for a bit of stage banter between songs (but don‘t overdo it… you’re there to play music, not tell your life story).
 By all means, time your set in advance… don‘t guess!
 The last thing you want is to run out of songs before your time’s up.